 N0512

-Each sturdy stem of Narcissus ‘Cheerfulness’ is like a miniature bouquet of pint-sized peonies for early spring.
+Each sturdy stem of Tazetta Narcissi ‘Cheerfulness’ is like a miniature bouquet of pint-sized peonies for early spring.
 Sumptuous, frilly, fully double blooms are borne in bunches of up to 4 flowers with petals of alabaster white.
-This outstanding variety proudly flaunts an RHS Award of Garden Merit, and is a proven performer for borders, lawns, rockeries, and containers.
+This outstanding variety narcissus Cheerfulness proudly flaunts an RHS Award of Garden Merit, and is a proven performer for borders, lawns, rockeries, and containers.

 This Tazetta is notable for its especially sweet scent and makes a wonderful cut flower to fill the room with honeyed perfume.
 ‘Cheerfulness’ is also suitable for forcing in indoor planters for a long-lasting floral display you can admire without even having to step foot outside.